clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 Software update
 ###############

-|CL-ATTR| does software updates differently than traditional Linux-based
+|CL-ATTR| does software updates differently than other Linux-based
 operating systems.
-Where traditional distributions rely on packages for software deployment, |CL| uses the concept of a "bundle" for deployment.
-Traditional Linux packages provide a particular utility or library; |CL| bundles provide all necessary packages to enable a specific function.
+Where other distributions rely on packages for software deployment, |CL| uses the concept of a "bundle" for deployment.
+Other Linux packages provide a particular utility or library; |CL| bundles provide all necessary packages to enable a specific function.